Agree with our rating?

 Moderate Complaint Total

 We are currently able to locate over 100 negative Revel Systems reviews across various consumer protection websites, some of which outright accuse the company of being a scam or a ripoff.
 Common complaints include difficulty setting up the system (even with on-site technicians), high pricing, poor tech support, and persistent software and hardware malfunctions.
 These issues vary greatly in their specifics because of Revel’s customized nature, but the consistent theme is one of disappointment in the system’s performance for the price.
 The combination of the high initial cost of the service and the poor customer support provided appears to be the main problem for complainants, who claim to lose even more money when trying to get the system running correctly.
+If you have your own Revel Systems review to make, please do so in the comment section below.

 Revel Systems Lawsuits

 The District Court for the Northern District of California approved a $2.75 million settlement in a class lawsuit filed against Revel Systems in April of 2019.
 The case, Bisaccia v.
 Revel Systems, was filed by a group of inside sale representatives of the company who sought unpaid overtime wages.
-The suit details the company’s culture of pressuring its sales representative to close deals within their standard 40-hour workweeks.
+The suit details the company’s culture of pressuring its sales representative to close deals within their standard 40-hour work weeks.
 However, employees who worked in excess of 55 hours during some weeks to make their sales goals were not compensated for their overtime.

 Revel Systems’ defense against the suit claimed that the sales representatives were exempt from the overtime protections codified under the Fair Labor Standards Act (“FLSA”) on the basis that they earned a commission on the basis of their job performance.
 However, the FLSA does extend overtime protections to commission-earning employees.
 It appears as if the company settled on that basis in order to mitigate its liability for damages and restitution that a ruling would have been given to the plaintiffs.